sastrand/sastrand.github.io/_posts/2018-12-16-looking-into-coding.md

 image: /assets/article_images/2014-11-30-mediator_features/night-track.JPG
 ---

 I wrote this for a friend who was wondering where to start learning about computer science.
+To anyone with the same question, I hope my response to him can be helpful to you.

-To anyone with the same question, I have different recommendations based on the path you want to take into computer science.
+Broadly I have different recommendations based on the path you want to take into computer science.

 ### 1. You want to learn how to write software of all sorts